 593 LAURIER AVENUE WEST

 OTTAWA, ON

-PEDESTRIAN WIND ASSESSMENT

-PROJECT #1903548 JULY 9, 2020
+PEDESTRIAN WIND ASSESSMENT PROJECT #1903548 DECEMBER 9, 2020

-SUBMITTED TO

-Denis Michaud

-Chief Executive Officer denis@henryinvestments.ca

-Henry Investments

-Ottawa, ON T: 613.816.8886 M: 613.402.2855

-SUBMITTED BY

-Saba Saneinejad, Ph.D.

-Senior Technical Coordinator / Associate Principal Saba.Saneinejad@rwdi.com

-John Alberico, M.Sc., CCEP, WELL AP Senior Project Manager / Principal
+Denis Michaud Chief Executive Officer denis@henryinvestments.ca Henry Investments Ottawa, ON T: 613.816.8886 M: 613.402.2855 SUBMITTED BY Saba Saneinejad, Ph.D.
+Senior Technical Coordinator / Associate Principal Saba.Saneinejad@rwdi.com ΚΝ John Alberico, M.Sc., CCEP, WELL AP Senior Project Manager / Principal John.Alberico@rwdi.com RWDI 600 Southgate Drive Guelph, ON N1G 4P6 T: 519.823.1311 F: 519.823.1316

-John.Alberico@rwdi.com

-RWDI

-600 Southgate Drive Guelph, ON N1G 4P6

-T: 519.823.1311 F: 519.823.1316

-INTRODUCTION
+This document is intended for the sole use of the party to whom it is addressed and may contain information that is privileged and/or confidential.
+If you have received this in error, please notify us immediately. (a) RWDI name and logo are registered trademarks in Canada and the United States of America.
+1. INTRODUCTION

 Rowan Williams Davies & Irwin Inc. (RWDI) was retained by Henry Investments to assess the pedestrian wind conditions for the proposed development at 593 Laurier Ave.
 W. in Ottawa, ON (see Image 1).
 This Preliminary Wind Analysis was completed in support of the Site Plan Approval application for the City of Ottawa as required under the City's Terms of Reference - Wind Analysis.
-The assessment was based on the following:

-- a review of regional long-term meteorological data for Ottawa: - design drawings received from Henry Investments on July 2, 2020: - wind-tunnel studies undertaken by RWDI for similar projects in the Ottawa Area: - our engineering judgement and knowledge of wind flows around buildings1-3; and - use of 3D software developed by RWDI (Windestimator) for estimating the potential wind conditions around generalized building forms.
+The assessment was based on the following: - a review of regional long-term meteorological data for Ottawa; - design drawings received from Henry Investments on July 2 and first-floor plan on December 8, 2020; - wind-tunnel studies undertaken by RWDI for similar projects in the Ottawa Area; - our engineering judgement and knowledge of wind flows around buildings1-3; and - use of 3D software developed by RWDI (Windestimator2) for estimating the potential wind conditions around generalized building forms.
 This approach provides an estimation of potential wind conditions.
 Conceptual wind control measures to improve wind comfort are recommended, where necessary.
 To quantify these conditions or refine any conceptual mitigation measures, physical scale-model tests in a boundary-layer wind tunnel would be required.
 Note that other wind issues such as those related to wind loads, door operability, air quality, snow drifting, etc., are not considered in the scope of this assessment.

-Image 1: Site Plan

-- 1. H. Wu and F. Kriksic (2012).
+^{1.} H. Wu and F. Kriksic (2012).
 "Designing for Pedestrian Comfort in Response to Local Climate", Journal of Wind Engineering and Industrial Aerodynamics, vol.104-106, pp.397-407. - 2.
 H. Wu, C.J.
 Williams, H.A.
 Baker and W.F.
 Waechter (2004), "Knowledgebased Desk-Top Analysis of Pedestrian Wind Conditions", ASCE Structure Congress 2004, Nashville, Tennessee. - 3.
 C.J.
 Williams, H. Wu, W.F.
 Waechter and H.A.
 Baker (1999), "Experience with Remedial Solutions to Control Pedestrian Wind Problems", 10th International Conference on Wind Engineering, Copenhagen, Denmark.

-BUILDING AND SITE INFORMATION 2.
+2. BUILDING AND SITE INFORMATION

 The proposed development is located at the northwest corner of the intersection of Laurier Ave.
 W. and Bronson Ave. in Ottawa, ON (see Image 2).
 The site is currently occupied by a 3-storey detached house, most of which will remain on site, while smaller portion to the north and west will be demolished.
 The site is generally surrounded by high-rise buildings to the north through east through southeast, and by a mixture of low to mid-rise buildings and grassed lands in other directions (see Image 2).
-The Ottawa River is located approximately 700 m to the north and Downtown Ottawa is located approximately 1 km to the northeast.
+The Ottawa River is located approximately 700 m to